Specialized pediatric services

 - Sensory processing and regulation

 - School readiness

 - Positive coping and adaptive behaviors

 Foundations for Learning is insurance-based and available for half- and full-day enrollment at various locations.

-Our team* provides consultations and screenings to help diagnose:
+Our team* can effectively evaluate and diagnose:

 - Autism spectrum disorders